-Ireland recently introduced an OECD-compliant 'knowledge development box' for the taxation of certain intellectual property.
-The amount of expenditure incurred by a company in developing, creating or improving qualifying patents or computer programs ('qualifying expenditure') is divided by the overall expenditure on such assets before being multiplied by the profits arising from such assets (eg, from royalties and net sales).
+Ireland recently introduced an OECD-compliant "knowledge development box" for the taxation of certain intellectual property.
+The amount of expenditure incurred by a company in developing, creating or improving qualifying patents or computer programs ("qualifying expenditure") is divided by the overall expenditure on such assets before being multiplied by the profits arising from such assets (eg, from royalties and net sales).
 The result is effectively taxed at 6.25%.
 A potential 30% uplift in the qualifying expenditure is available, capped at the total amount of acquisition costs and group outsourcing costs.

-Capital Allowances on Provision or Acquisition of Intangible Assets generally accepted accounting practice, and which are listed as 'specified intangible assets' in the Irish tax legislation.
+Capital Allowances on Provision or Acquisition of Intangible Assets

+Capital allowances (tax depreciation) are available for companies incurring capital expenditure on the provision of intangible assets for the purposes of a trade.
+The relief applies to a broad range of intangible assets (eg, patents, copyright, trade marks, know-how) that are recognised as such under generally accepted accounting practice, and are listed as "specified intangible assets" in the Irish tax legislation.
 The relief is granted as a capital allowance for set-off against profits arising from the use of the intangible assets.
 The write-off is available in line with the depreciation or amortisation charge in the accounts or, alternatively, a company can elect to take the write-off against its taxable income over a 15-year period.
 There is no balancing charge if the intangible assets are held for more than five years.
 The allowance can be surrendered by way of group relief or carried forward if unused.